trifectatechfoundation/trifectatech-website/content/projects/zlib-rs.md

 ]
 +++

 zlib-rs is an implementation of the widely-used compression library zlib in Rust.
 It  provides excellent performance while introducing memory safety.

-It is part of our [Data compression initiative](/initiatives/data-compression/).
+zlib-rs is part of our [Data compression initiative](/initiatives/data-compression/).

 ### What we've done